BYRIO/krita-webdoc-zh/reference_manual/dockers/advanced_color_selector.rst

 The size given here, is also the size of the Main Color Selector and the MyPaint Shade Selector when they are called with :kbd:`shift + I` and :kbd:`shift`+:kbd:`M`, respectively.

 Hide Pop-up on click
-    This allows you to let the pop-up selectors called with the above hotkeys to dissapear upon clicking them instead of having to leave the pop-up boundary.
+    This allows you to let the pop-up selectors called with the above hotkeys to disappear upon clicking them instead of having to leave the pop-up boundary.
 This is useful for faster working.

 Shade selector
 --------------